St Lawrence's Church, West Wycombe: Golden ball

 The golden ball can be seen for miles around and is a recognised symbol of West Wycombe village.
 It is made from a wooden frame covered in gold leaf, 8 feet in diameter, and contains seating for up to six people.
 There were rumours that the Hellfire Club, founded by Sir Francis Dashwood (1708–1781), met inside the golden ball, but there is no evidence for that.
 It is no longer possible for the public to enter the ball.

 Churchyard

 The churchyard contains eleven Commonwealth war graves, six from World War I and five from World War II.

 Also interred there is the artist and playwright Constance Smedley (died 1941).

 Popular culture

 St Lawrence Church has been used as a backdrop and as part of important scenery elements in various popular TV shows and films such as Downton Abbey and major blockbusters.
 St Lawrence Church can be seen in the film Bridget Jones's Baby, which came out in the UK in 2016.
 It forms part of the opening scene in the 23 March trailer release.

-It is also featured throughout the music video by Paloma Faith for her song "Picking Up the Pieces" which has over 12,000,000 views on YouTube.
+It is also featured throughout the music video by Paloma Faith for her song "Picking Up the Pieces".